Three billion people cannot afford a healthy diet

 We still have some way to go to ensure everyone can afford a calorie-sufficient diet.
 What this latest research shows is that we have much further to go to ensure that a healthy diet is affordable in all countries across the world.

 This article was first published on 12th July 2021.
-It was updated on 11th July 2022 with updated figures from the latest food prices release from the World Bank.
+It was updated on 11th July 2022, and then 16th September 2024 with updated figures from the World Bank and UN FAO.

 Acknowledgements

-I would like to thank William Masters, Max Roser, Joe Hasell and Esteban Ortiz-Ospina for feedback and suggestions on this work.
+We would like to thank William Masters, Max Roser, Joe Hasell and Esteban Ortiz-Ospina for feedback and suggestions on this work.
+And Pablo Arriagada for assistance on the data.

 Endnotes